MaximillianZhao/forecasting-cash-demand-in-atms/README.md

 # Forecasting-cash-demand-in-ATMs
 Using KNN regression to analyse withdrawal behaviour and manage cash quantities in ATMs

-An important task for every bank is to optimise cash management, making smarter decisions abour reloading its ATM network.
+Efficient cash management is important for every bank, involving strategic decisions regarding ATM network reloads.
-Supplying ATMs with insufficient cash runs the risk of customers being unable to withdraw funds, leading to customer dissatisfaction, reputational damage, and lost revenue.
+Insufficient cash supply to ATMs increases the risk of customer dissatisfaction, tarnished reputation, and revenue loss.
-Supplying ATMs with too much cash and the bank begins to incur the opportunity cost related to capital and potential interst income.
+Conversely, over-supplying ATMs incurs opportunity costs tied to capital and potential interest income.
-Thus, it is necessary maintain a good balance in ATM cash levels.

 Dataset